Towards a Formulation of Quantum Theory as a Causally Neutral Theory of Bayesian Inference: Introduction

-There is, however, one sense in which the formalism for quantum Bayesian inference that we develop here is \emph{more sensitive} to the causal structure than the formalism for classical Bayesian inference.
-In the latter, if we consider all the possible joint distributions over a pair of variables, $R$ and $S$, we find that the set of possibilities is the same for the case where $R$ and $S$ are \emph{causally}-related as it is for the case where $R$ and $S$ are \emph{acausally}-related.
-So, the fact that the set of possible states that can be assigned to a set of regions is constrained by the causal relation between those regions is \emph{common} to the classical and quantum theories of inference.
-What is particular to the theory of quantum inference is that even in the case of a \emph{pair} of regions, the causal relation between the regions is relevant for the set of possible states that can be assigned to those regions \footnote{There does exist a classical analog of this dependence on causal structure for pairs of regions, but it requires considering the case of a classical theory with an epistemic restriction \cite{Bartlett2011}.
-We do not pursue the analogy here.}.
+To reiterate: the \emph{fact} that the set of possible states that can be assigned to a set of regions is constrained by the causal relation between those regions is \emph{common} to the classical and quantum theories of inference.
+What is particular to the theory of quantum inference is that even in the case of a \emph{pair} of regions, the causal relation between the regions is relevant for the set of possible states that can be assigned to those regions.\footnote{There does exist a classical analogue of this dependence on causal structure for pairs of regions, but it requires considering the case of a classical theory with an epistemic restriction \cite{Bartlett2011}.
+We do not pursue the analogy here.}